 Buying a cage for an African Pygmy Hedgehog is an important decision to make.
 It is probably the next most expensive thing to purchase after buying the hedgehog, as we found out.

-What is the best cage for an African Pygmy Hedgehog?
-The best cage for an African Pygmy hedgehogs needs to be more than 3ft (91 cm) long and 2ft (61 cm) wide, be designed to retain heat when it’s cold, be easy to dismantle with good access for regular cleaning and have good ventilation to avoid the cage becoming too hot for the hedgehog.
+What is the best cage for a hedgehog?
+The best cage for hedgehogs needs to be more than 3ft (91 cm) long and 2ft (61 cm) wide, be designed to retain heat when it’s cold, be easy to dismantle with good access for regular cleaning and have good ventilation to avoid the cage becoming too hot for the hedgehog.

 Any choice of cage must ensure it is safe for the hedgehog and doesn’t pose any risk to the rest of the household.
 Here’s my 7 detailed to help you make the right choice for your pygmy hedgehog.